ishine/ConversationTranscription/README.md

 ## References
 1. G. Sell, D. Snyder, A. McCree, D. Garcia-Romero, J. Villalba, M. Maciejewski, V. Manohar, N. Dehak, D. Povey, S. Watanabe, et al., Diarization is hard: Some experiences and lessons learned for the JHU team in the inaugural DIHARD challenge, in Proc.
 Interspeech, pp. 2808–2812, 2018.
+Methodology in the previous paper is applied to CallHome Dataset for results
 2. V. Peddinti, G. Chen, D. Povey, S. Khudanpur, Reverberation robust acoustic modeling using i-vectors with time delay neural networks, in Proc.
 Interspeech, 2015